 • In-person visits to the Immigration Directorate to carry out the biometrics and collect the residence permits are allowed only by appointment.

-• Travel Restrictions: Until September 30 (inclusive), entry is allowed for the following categories:
+• Until December 31, 2021, entry is allowed for the following categories:

 - Nationals of Andorra, Monaco, San Marino and Vatican City and their family members;

-- Residents of countries listed here (Hong Kong SAR, Macao SAR and Mainland China residents pending reciprocity).
+- Residents of countries (Hong Kong SAR, Macao SAR and Mainland China pending reciprocity);

 - Highly skilled foreign nationals whose employment is economically necessary and cannot be postponed or performed from abroad, carrying a specific certificate issued by the Passport, Visa and Legalization Office.

 - Those holding a D-visa issued by a Schengen country;

 - Those holding temporary residence permits for employment or family reunification, with a corresponding D visa if required;

 - Cross-border, transport and essential workers (e.g., healthcare professionals);

 - Students carrying a certificate from the Passport, Visa and Legalization Office;